 In May 2014, MassDOT released weMove Massachusetts (WMM): Planning for Performance, the Commonwealth of Massachusetts’ 2040 Long-Range Transportation Plan (LRTP).
 The report summarizes MassDOTs new approach to capital planning through the use of multi-modal scenario planning.
 The Planning for Performance tool currently calculates and compares state of good repair performance measures resulting from different funding levels for the Highway and the Rail and Transit Divisions.
 The tool was developed to be dynamic, allowing for it to be updated and expanded as better data and more refined performance measures become available.

-WMM is built on extensive customer outreach that MassDOT started in the youMove Massachusetts (YMM) project.
+WMM was built on extensive customer outreach that MassDOT started in the youMove Massachusetts (YMM) project.
 MassDOT conducted wider outreach to Environmental Justice and Title VI communities through the WMM process, and this outreach complemented the conversations MassDOT conducted at the same time as part of the Patrick Administration’s transportation revenue proposals.
 The outreach confirmed the essential connection between transportation and growth.
-Stakeholder Summary Report is available on the documents page.
+The Stakeholder Summary Report is available on the documents page.

 Seven major components contributed to building weMove Massachusetts, and they are listed below.

 - emphasis on our customers, innovation, accountability, performance management, efficiency, stewardship and stronger collaboration across transportation divisions

 Transportation System Needs Identification

 – to know that we are choosing the right transportation investments

 youMove Massachusetts Themes

 - ten value statements that capture the diverse values our customers